 Lemon drop yellow flowers.
 The ruffled edging of the petals creates a stunning display.

-Tuberous Begonias have a misleading reputation of being difficult, but they are easily grown, with a little know how.
+Tuberous Begonias have a misleading reputation of being difficult, but they are easily grown with a little know how.
 As a general guide, they are happiest in a filtered light position where ferns and orchids grow, such as under a patio, or tree, under shade cloth, in a shade house, somewhere out of the hot sunlight.

-Tuberous Begonias grow best in pots or hanging baskets, in climates with cool nights.
-You can easily grow them in the mild areas of NSW, the Qld Tablelands or in Victoria, Tasmania and south of Perth in WA.
+Tuberous Begonias grow best in pots or hanging baskets.
+Ideally in climates with cool nights.
+You can easily grow them in the mild areas of NSW, the Qld Tablelands, Victoria, Tasmania and south of Perth in WA.

-It is also important to get the watering right with Tuberous Begonias, they are a bit fussy, but easy to please once you know how.
+It is important to get the watering right, they might seem a bit fussy, but it’s simple once you know how.
 They can produce an incredible succession of blooms if well looked after.

 3. When the Begonia tuber is dormant (winter), you need not water at all, they can be left be until around August/September when the new growth begins.